 It’s not even a terribly complicated story, but look at how many subtleties there are to the scenario.
 Have you ever seen a user story that has the richness and complexity of even this relatively simple little story?
 And yet, if we pay attention, aren’t there lots of stories like mine every day?
 Does my story, long as it is, include everything that we’d need to program or test the scenario?
 Does the card below include everything?

 Next question: if you want to create automated acceptance tests, do you want a scenario like this to be static, using record and playback to lock in on checking specific values in specific fields?
 Are we really going to get value from the story if we use the same data and the same outputs over and over again?
-This approach will be hard enough to program, but it will tend to be very brittle, resistant to change and variation.
-It will tend to miss details in the scenario that we would only learn about through repeated human interaction with the product.
+This approach will not only be tricky to program, but it will tend to be very brittle, resistant to variation, and vulnerable to changes in the product or business rules.
+It will tend to miss details in the scenario that we would only learn about through human interaction and experience with the product.
+Experience depends on things being repeated in some senses yet varied in others.

 In either case, you’ll also have a choice as to how to account for what you’re doing.
 It’s one scenario, but is it only one test?
 Is it dozens of tests?
 Thousands?
 If you use the second framework and induce variation, what does that do for your test count?
-Or would it be better to report your work in an entirely different way, reporting on risks and test ideas and test activities, rather than try to quantify a complex intellectual interaction by using meaningless, quantitatively invalid units like “test cases” or “test steps”?
+Or would it be better to report your work in an entirely different way?
+How about reporting on risks and test ideas and test activities and coverage, rather than try to quantify a complex intellectual interaction by using meaningless, quantitatively invalid units like “test cases” or “test steps”?

 It’s been a while since I’ve posted this, but it’s time to do it again.
 This passage comes from a book on programming and on testing, written by Herbert Leeds and Gerald M. Weinberg (Jerry wrote this passage, he says).
 It’s understandable that people haven’t got the point yet, since the book is relatively new: it came out only 49 years ago (in 1961).
 The emphases are mine.